theratioproject/theratioproject.github.io/source/_posts/Variadic-Parameters.md

 ```

 ### Use Cases

-simple-lang is weakly tyoes so blocks and methods are reference by thier identifier (Name) therefore the non existence of method overloading.
+Simple-lang is weakly typed so blocks and methods are referenced by their identifier (Name).
+Therefore, the non-existence of method overloading.
 Only one instance of a block/method can be created even when the length of parameters varies.
-A work around is to use the variadic parameter in the block then do appropriate type check on the variadic parameter values to prevent faulty and code breaking values.
-Using this approach the function of an overloaded method can be achieved.
+A work around is to use the variadic parameter in the block then do an appropriate type check on the variadic parameter values to prevent faulty and code breaking values.
+Using this approach, the function of an overloaded method can be achieved.

-### Examples
+## Examples

 #### A block that sum all the arguments

 ```js
 block main()
 	@sumAll(1,2,3,4)